ACM Awards 2021: Best and worst moments, complete list of winners

 “Austin,” one of Shelton’s first defining hits, turns 20 this year, and “The Voice” star returned to perform in honor of the anniversary.
 Is it one of the best story songs in country music?
 We’ll let you decide.
 (The answer is yes.)

-A (brief) acknowledgement of the state of the world
+A (brief) acknowledgment of the state of the world

 It’s no secret that country music likes to avoid discussing current events.
-The Country Music Association Awards were the perfect example of this last fall, when it held the show in a room with 100 people, most of whom were not wearing masks, and barely brought up the fact that there was a global pandemic.
+The Country Music Association Awards were the perfect example of this last fall, when it held the show in a room with 100 people, most of whom were not wearing masks, and barely brought up the fact that there was a pandemic.
 The optics alone caused backlash.

 But the ACMs ran through its safety protocols upfront, as Urban and Guyton pointed out that the only audience was at the Grand Ole Opry, and it was a select number of health-care workers who were vaccinated, masked and socially distanced.
 All the stars wore masks as well, only removing them to perform or give acceptance speeches.

 In addition, producers alluded to the fact that country music is in the middle of a significant racial reckoning.
 While the genre has a long way to go, it was one of the most diverse country award show lineups in a long time.
-(Prior to the telecast, producers pointed out that four Black artists were nominated, a record.)
+(Before the telecast, producers pointed out that four Black artists were nominated, a record.)
 “Just a reminder, as you’ve seen on this stage presented tonight, country music is a huge, big family where everyone is welcome,” Urban said.

 WORST